The next PRII Diploma in Public Relations course will commence on 24 September 2018.

 This module also equips students with the theory and practice of professional presentation skills suitable for the modern business environment.

-Commencing in September 2018 classes take place over two evenings a week with classes taking place in Buswell's Hotel, Molesworth Street, Dublin 2.
+Commencing on 24 September 2018 classes take place over two evenings a week with classes taking place in Buswell's Hotel, Molesworth Street, Dublin 2.

 If two or more students are undertaking the course from the same employer, a 25% reduction is available for the second and subsequent students provided the employer is paying for the course on one invoice.